ClarytyLLC/docs/src/docs/cognitive-technology/jobs/README.md

 ## **Step One: Get a Token**

 You must use an API token to access any aiWare API.
-The token must be included in the request’s Authorization Header and the value must be formatted as: `Bearer <yourtokenhere>`.
+The token must be included in the request’s Authorization Header and the value must be formatted as `Bearer <yourtokenhere>`.

 You can get an authorization token using one of the following methods: